albertduodu/AlbertDuodu.github.io/_pages/publications.md

 <a href="" style="text-decoration: none" target="_blank">**Carbon Offshoring and Manufacturing Cleanup**</a> (***Job Market Paper***)

 <sm style="font-size: 0.8em;">
 In many developed countries, pollution stemming from manufacturing has decreased, despite a significant rise in output.
-I study how carbon offshoring – import of carbon intensive inputs, and concentration of manufacturing plants in countries with laxer environmental policies – have contributed to the manufacturing cleanup.
+I study how carbon offshoring – import of carbon intensive inputs, own-produced goods and concentration of manufacturing plants in countries with laxer environmental policies – have contributed to the manufacturing cleanup.
 First, I exploit detailed product-level data on production, trade, and emissions of Swedish manufacturing firms to examine how firms adjust their production decisions in response to supply shocks in trading partner markets.
 Next, using a shift-share instrument and difference-in-difference estimation strategy, I show that carbon offshoring activities lead to a substantial composition effect -- where multi-product firms change their product mix towards low emission-intensive products.
-Paradoxically, I find that carbon offshoring result in increased transport pollution in the short run.
+Paradoxically, I find that carbon offshoring  also result in increased transport pollution in the short run.
+This suggest that carbon offshoring can mask firms overall environmental performance.
 Latter results show that the role of environmental policy arbitrage in this effect is nontrivial, and clean-ups are highly unevenly distributed among sectors.
-My study suggest that carbon offshoring can mask firms overall environmental policies and that efficient carbon border adjustment mechanism could serve as an effective strategy to tackling carbon leakage.
+My study recommends that efficient carbon border adjustment mechanism could serve as an effective strategy to tackling carbon leakage.

 </sm>